isidromerayo/simple_php_skeleton/README.md

 Create your test under "tests" directory.
 Create your code under "src" directory.

+If you have install phpunit on your system

 $ phpunit -c tests/

 If you want to use the vendor PHPUnit